lsbardel/python-stdnet/docs/source/model/fields.rst

 Data-structure Fields
 ============================

-These fields are remote data-structures such as list, sets and hash tables.
+These fields are remote data-structures such as list, sets and hash tables which are bound to a :class:`StdModel`.
-They can be bound to models so that many-to-many objects relationship can be established.
 All the data-structure fields derives from :class:`StructureField`.
+These fields can be either bound to :class:`StdModel` instance (default) or class via the :attr:`StructureField.class_field` flag.

 ListField